cocotec/rules_coco/README.md

 fileNameMangler = "LowerUnderscore"
 ```

-This would require the following in your `BUILD` file:
+Then this would require the following in your `BUILD` file:

 ```starlark
 coco_generate(